-Many moms of boys would probably say they wanted their son.
+Many moms of boys would probably say they appreciate the blessing of a son.
 Most would say they love their son-hopefully all.

 But, would you ever say you need your son?